When you receive a bill from a provider or facility you visited outside the Student Health Service (SHS), follow these steps:

 - Columbia University Student Health Insurance Plan reimbursements are given to students who have met the deductible for out of network services and paid for additional services out of pocket, or for students who received services overseas.
 Please click here for medical claims and here for prescription drug claims.

 - SHS reimbursements are given to students who receive a required immunization for a documented, school-sponsored trip that was not available at the SHS.
-Please complete this form along with the receipt and bring it to the CUMC Student Health Service Insurance Office at 60 Haven Avenue, Suite 3D, between 8am and 6 pm, Monday - Thursday; 9am - 4 pm Friday.
+Please complete this form along with the receipt and bring it to the CUIMC Student Health Service Insurance Office at 100 Haven Avenue, Tower 2, 3rd Floor, between 8am and 6 pm, Monday - Thursday; 9am - 4 pm Friday.

 Please note reimbursement payments are sent via check and may take 2-4 weeks to process.